reyadrahman/node/chat-bot/README.md

 eb init
 ```

-The last command (`eb init`) will let you create a new app or choose an old one.
+The last command (`eb init`) will let you create a new app or choose an old one (but it won't deploy)

 If you are creating a new app then you also need to create a new environment which will automatically deploy it as well:
 ```